satori-com/mzbench/doc_old/scenarios/spec.md

 To declare a resource file for the benchmark, use [`include_resource`](#include-resource).

-Once the resource file is registered, its content can be included at any place in the scenario using the `resource` statement: `resource(<ResourceName>)`.
+Once the resource file is registered, its content can be included at any place in the scenario using the `resource` statement: `{resource, <ResourceName>}`.

 For example, suppose we have a file `names.json`: